 The Falsity of the Ideology of Liberal Democracy

-The profits of organized crime from drug trade alone over the past 30 years (1990-2020) amount to $8,760 billion.[1]
+The profits of organized crime from drug trafficking alone over the last 38 years (1988–2025) amount to 17,641 billion dollars.[1]

-The accumulated profits obtained by organized crime from drug trafficking alone during the last 30 years are higher than the wealth of all the billionaires in the world.
+The accumulated profits obtained by organized crime from drug trafficking alone during the last 38 years are higher than the wealth of all the billionaires in the world.

 The combined wealth of organized crime is much higher than the wealth of all the billionaires in the world because:

-- organized crime achieves substantial profits apart from drug trafficking.
-Profits from human trafficking account to $150 billion annually,[3] and counterfeiting activities bring between $923 billion and $1,300 billion annually to organized crime;[4]
+- Organized crime achieves substantial profits apart from drug trafficking.
+Profits from human trafficking account to $150 billion annually,[3] and counterfeiting activities bring between $923 billion and $1,300 billion annually to organized crime.[4]

-- the profits of organized crime invested in legal businesses generate, in turn, significant revenues;
+- The profits of organized crime invested in legal businesses generate, in turn, significant revenues.

 There are only two possibilities: either the profits of organized crime are used by private individuals, or, for the most part, the profits are not used by private individuals.